Chapter 9 Constitution Of India: Democratic Structure And Citizen’s Rights Topic B Right Of Life And Occupation And Mass Movements

 1. Economic and social injustice:

 The main crops of the fertile loamy soil of Singur were paddy, jute, potato, oil seeds and vegetables.
-Besides, the place was quiet.
+Besides, the place was quiet. advanced in horticulture.
+Almost 70 per cent of its agricultural lands produced three or four types of crops.

-But when the state government decide to acquire land for building up industry, people like peasants, land owners, burglars and land owners.
+But when the state government decided to acquire land for building up industry, people like peasants, land owners, burglars and land owners dependent on agricultural land for subsistence, declared the struggle against such land acquisition.

 The illegality of the acquisition has been substantially conceded by the Kolkata High Court.